What is the Yale Endowment?

 An understanding of the Yale Endowment's management is crucial for making change.
-The Endowment managed by the Yale Investments Office, run by Chief Investment Officer David Swensen.
-Swensen is Yale’s highest paid employee.
-In addition to having served on President Obama's Economic Recovery Advisory Board, he is also a major figure in the world of university investing and his investment strategy (called "The Yale Model") has tremendous influence.
+The Endowment is managed by the Yale Investments Office, run by Chief Investment Officer Matthew Mendelsohn, successor to the late David Swensen.
+Swensen was a major figure in the world of university investing and his investment strategy (called "The Yale Model") has tremendous influence.

 Yale's Endowment is highly influential.
-Due to the structure of the "Yale Model," Yale's investment returns are 11.8% over the past 20 years.
-This is the highest return out of all Ivy League schools, with the average return for universities being only about 6.8%.
+Due to the structure of the "Yale Model," Yale's investment returns were 11.8% over the past 20 years, and it jumped to 40.2% in fiscal year 2021.
 The endowment model has been adopted by over 100 other universities, including Harvard, MIT, UPenn, and Princeton.

 The graphic above depicts this transformation from mostly investment in "domestic equity" in 1986 to mostly "non-traditional asset classes" in 2020.
 These non-traditional asset classes are linked to things like fossil fuels and Puerto Rican debt.

-While Yale is spending exorbitant amounts of money on private equity feeds, if Yale spent just 1.3% more of the endowment on tuition, tuition could be eliminated for all students.
-If just 2% more of the endowment was spent, Yale could contribute New Haven's entire yearly budget.
+If Yale spent just 0.97% more of the endowment on tuition, tuition could be eliminated for all students.
+If just 1.3% more of the endowment was spent, Yale could contribute New Haven's entire yearly budget.

-Yale has consistently refused to be transparent about its investments.
-We have, however, been able to uncover a fraction of their investments through analysis of SEC Form 13F, which, for any company or university, can be found at: https://www.sec.gov/edgar/searchedgar/companysearch.html (U.S. Securities and Exchange Commission - Company Filings).
-On this form, Yale has to report publicly traded stocks, closed end funds, and ETFs that value over $200,000.
+In 2021, the investments office disclosed that Yale had $800 million invested in fossil fuels.
+We believe the true number may now be higher.
+Beyond that one disclosure, Yale has consistently refused to be transparent about the specifics of its fossil fuel investments.
+We have, however, been able to uncover information through analysis of SEC Form 13F, which, for any company or university, can be found at: https://www.sec.gov/edgar/searchedgar/companysearch.html (U.S. Securities and Exchange Commission - Company Filings).

 We also analyze Yale's IRS 990 forms.
 This is a big form that all organizations exempt from income tax have to submit once per year.
 There are lots of parts to the form, the most relevant to our purposes being Schedule R. Schedule R is used to provide information on “related organizations”.
 There are lots of ways for an organization to be “related” to Yale; however, most of the companies in the Schedule R form almost fully controlled by Yale.
 This form is how we find Yale endowment money controlled by external fund managers.
 Yale creates shell companies and puts a few hundred million dollars into them, and then fund managers manage those shell companies.
 This process is purposefully opaque.